Divorce Involving a Business

 Often, the business valuation process begins with a qualified appraiser’s full inventory of the tangible property owned by the company.
 This includes any machinery used to manufacture items, in-stock inventory, and even office equipment.
-Buildings also fall into this category, if you own them outright.
-The cash in business banking accounts counts too.
+Buildings also fall into this category if you own them outright.
+The cash in business bank accounts counts too.

 Intangible assets are more difficult to value, but important to a business’s bottom line and ultimate success.
-These intangible assets include “goodwill,” a concept that relates to how the customers, potential customers, and others view the business.
+These intangible assets include goodwill, a concept that relates to how customers, potential customers, and others view the business.
 Customer relations play a key role in goodwill, as does participation in the community.
-It is important to note that oftentimes one partner is “the face” of the business in the community and that ties that partner directly to the goodwill and success of the business.
+It is important to note that oftentimes one partner is “the face” of the business in the community, which ties that partner directly to the goodwill and success of the business.

-Lastly, the team charged with valuing the business must calculate the profit of the company, so expect a thorough review of your company’s financial records.
+Lastly, the team tasked with valuing the business must calculate the profit of the company, so expect a thorough review of your company’s financial records.

 What do courts consider when dividing a business?

-After an appraiser has determined the value of a business, the court will consider a number of factors when deciding how to split that value equitably.
-These factors often include:
+After an appraiser has determined the value of a business, depending on the state, the court may consider a number of factors:

 - How involved each spouse was in running the business